shin19991207/Maze-Solver/README.md

 # Maze-Solver
-A maze solving algorithm in python with BFS that finds the shortest solution to Robert Abbott's Alice Mazes (https://www.logicmazes.com/alice.html).
+A maze solving algorithm in python with BFS that finds the shortest solution to Robert Abbott's Alice Mazes (https://www.logicmazes.com/alice.html), given an input text file representation of the maze.

 ## Input Text File Representation of an Alice Maze
 - The location of a cell in the maze should be written in the format *(row#, column#)*.
 Both row number and column number start from 0.